Amogh-Umesh/Facial-Recognition-with-siamese-networks/README.md

 # Facial-Recognition-with-siamese-networks
-uses a cnn network as a feature extractor and triplet loss as the loss function for the siamese network
+Uses a cnn network as a feature extractor and triplet loss as the loss function for the siamese network.
+For loading the trained weights just do model.load_weights('weights.h5')